leggetter/leggetter.co.uk/_posts/2013-12-09-choosing-realtime-web-app-tech-stack.markdown

   - meteor
   - realtime web stack
 permalink: /2013/12/09/choosing-realtime-web-app-tech-stack.html
+thumb: /images/thumb/just-use-socket-io-right.png
+excerpt: "In this final part (<em>sorry for the delay</em>) I'm going to cover how you should approach choosing your Realtime Web App Tech Stack.
+Socket.IO has done an amazing job when it comes to making people aware of realtime web technology.
+And it's a great solution.</p>
+<p><strong>But, it shouldn't be the default choice when choosing your realtime web solution.</strong></p>
+<p>You should instead take a number of factors into account.
+Then, if it provides the functionality required to meet your requirements, use it.
+But there are <strong>lots</strong> of other  fantastic realtime web solutions available that may be a better fit or your application's needs."
 ---

 <p>In the previous parts of this three part series I covered:</p>